-A world-class team of partner organisations are collaborating with local community groups in Port Augusta to engage Aboriginal and Torres Strait Islander children in a song writing, ukulele learning, dance performance ‘flash mob’ and film project during Reconciliation Week.
+A world-class team of partner organisations collaborated with local community groups in Port Augusta to engage Aboriginal and Torres Strait Islander children in a song writing, ukulele learning, dance performance ‘flash mob’ and film project during Reconciliation Week.

-Carclew's Gig Rig will roll into town for a week-long creative intensive at Carlton School with lead artist Kaine Sultan-Babij alongside dancers, sound engineers and film makers to create a dance performance.
-Meanwhile Nathan May will work with young people from Uniting Country SA’s youth program over 5-weeks in a song writing and ukulele workshop program.
+Carclew’s Gig Rig rolled into town for a week-long creative intensive at Carlton School with lead artist Kaine Sultan-Babij alongside dancers, sound engineers and film makers to create a dance performance.
+Meanwhile Nathan May worked with young people from Uniting Country SA’s youth program over 5-weeks in a song writing and ukulele workshop program.

-On Friday 28 May the two creative teams will come together for a ‘flash mob’ showcase performance in Port Augusta’s Gladstone Square as part of the official launch event of Umeewarra Downtown within the 2021 Adelaide Guitar Festival On the Road program.
+On Friday 28 May 2021 the two creative teams came together for a ‘flash mob’ showcase performance in Port Augusta’s Gladstone Square as part of the official launch event of Umeewarra Downtown within the 2021 Adelaide Guitar Festival On the Road program.

-The spectacle will be captured using multiple cameras and a drone to create a film clip and living record of the creativity and spirit of community pride for all the young participants and project partners.
+The spectacle was captured using multiple cameras and a drone to create a film clip and living record of the creativity and spirit of community pride for all the young participants and project partners.